 60% Payback in Pro classes

-Entry fee $25 (Trophy Classes) and $30 (Pro Classes) plus $5 transponder rental (mounts available for $5 each)
+Entry fee $25 (Trophy Classes) and $30 (Pro Classes) plus $5 transponder rental (mounts available for purchase at $5 each)

 Classes for pros and amateurs, flat track, knobby and quads